maesker/Master-Thesis/README.md

 Title: Overcoming write penalties of conflicting client operations in distributed storage systems

-Basically, it's a redundant, lock-free distributed RAID-4/5 controller
+Basically, it's a redundant, lock-free distributed RAID-4/5 controller that I developed in 2012.

 For details please refer to the presentation or thesis.

+The source contains code from our 2011 project group and my thesis.
+Some of the dependencies had API changes that break the current build process.
+Once I have some free time, I'll fix those and add a proper readme.

 # Problem:
 Erasure coding in distributed environments: